Help!

 No Wildlife Crime Foundation

 At least three rhinos are poached every day.
 Because their horn is worth 65,000 euros per kilo.
 These beautiful animals are threatened with extinction.
 Just like elephants, pangolins, sharks, turtles and many more species.
-Per year, criminals earn 19 billion euros from the illegal trade of these products.
+Each year, criminals earn 19 billion euros from the illegal trade of these products.
 350 million animals are poached every year.
 Unacceptable.
 We must do something about it!

 Help!